-The Physician Assistant Program will complete a holistic review of each applicant to the program, including the CASPA application, personal statement, complete academic history, standardized test exams, reference letters, response to Temple-specific supplemental questions, and resume/CV.
-Special consideration will be given for healthcare experiences, community service activities, evidence of intellectual curiosity, educational, environmentally disadvantaged status, groups underrepresented in medicine, and those who have demonstrated exceptional service through the military, Peace Corps, Teach for America, and AmeriCorps.
+The Physician Assistant Program will complete a holistic review of applicants to the program, including, but not limited to, review of the CASPA application, personal statement, complete academic history, reference letters, response to Temple-specific supplemental questions, healthcare experiences, evidence of intellectual curiosity, and resume/CV.
+Special consideration will be given to students from educationally or economically disadvantaged backgrounds and those who have demonstrated exceptional service to the community or country through the military (active, veteran, or reserve), Peace Corps, Teach for America, and AmeriCorps.

 All applicants must meet the technical standards for admission, progression and graduation from the LKSOM Physician Assistant Program.
 Each applicant is expected to review the “Technical Standards for PA Program” and confirm on the LKSOM Supplemental Questions portion of the CASPA application that they are able to meet the technical standards without, or with reasonable, accommodation.

 Students must meet all the requirements listed below:

 - Letters of Recommendation (3)

 In addition to the CASPA, applicants to the LKSOM Physician Assistant Program must complete a Temple University Graduate Application by the January 15th deadline and pay the non-refundable Application Fee ($60).
 NOTE: Your CASPA application will not be considered complete without this application.
 After submission and payment, your Temple University Graduate application will be matched with your CASPA application.

 To complete your Temple University Graduate Application: